par12005/TPPS/docs/source/features.rst

 Features
 ========

+TPPS has many features that make data collection easier for administrators.
+Here are a few notable ones:

 * Support for genotype, phenotype, and environmental data and metadata
 * Support for population, association, and landscape genetics studies
 * Support for ontology standards, including the Minimum Information About a Plant Phenotyping Experiment (`MIAPPE`_)